 This is seriously the very BEST Healthy Oatmeal Recipe you'll ever need.
 This simple yet clean and nutritious breakfast idea is dairy-free, low fat and vegan.
 Great way to start your day off right.

 I was seriously hesitating to post this recipe.
-Despite that for the past year this has been my #1 breakfast, it’s just so simple and easy to make that I didn’t know whether I should devote the whole post to it.
+Despite that for the past few years oatmeal has been my #1 breakfast, it's just so simple and easy to make that I didn't know whether I should devote the whole post to it.

 But you know, simple recipes are made for busy lives.
 If you have small kids, you will agree.
 We have so much on our plate that any chance to simplify a busy life is greatly appreciated.

-Since morning is that time of the day, when it’s just too difficult to force yourself to cook something, that’s when my No Milk Oatmeal recipe comes in handy.
+Since morning is that time of the day, when it's just too difficult to force yourself to cook something, my No Milk Oatmeal recipe comes in handy.

 I love it, my older daughter who is not picky anymore, loves it too and I hope you'll also become a fan of this best healthy oatmeal recipe.